GibbonEdu/docs/introduction/installation-options/local-installation/install-windows.md

 mkdir htdocs\gibbon
 ```

-3. Verify the folder exists:
+3. Verify the new folder exists:
 ```
 dir htdocs
 ```